unccd/Prais4-reporting-manual/SO4.md

 #### Step 3:  Verify the results

-If the default data is used, no further verification is required, as the information has already been validated by national statistics offices through the SDG process and synchronized with PRAIS: Only in the case that alternative data has been used should its reliability be verified by national experts to detect and highlight situations where the confidence level of the obtained results might be low.
+If the default data is used, no further verification is required, as the information has already been validated by national statistics offices through the SDG process and synchronized with PRAIS.
+Only in the case that alternative data has been used should its reliability be verified by national experts to detect and highlight situations where the confidence level of the obtained results might be low.
 This would qualitatively assess the reliability of the estimates based on expert knowledge and on a correct interpretation of the data.

 #### Step 4: Save form and submit for review